 Action on Sepsis is a transdisciplinary group tackling the complex issue of sepsis prevention, diagnosis, management, and long-term care across the human lifespan.

 Our cluster has been supported by the Grants for Catalyzing Research Clusters competition since 2019.
-Our cluster works to further sepsis research and reduce the burden of sepsis through three main themes:
+Our cluster works to further sepsis research and reduce the burden of sepsis through three main research themes:

 Our Vision

-Our long-term goal is to become the leading centre for research excellence in sepsis, provincially, nationally, and globally.
-We aim to develop, evaluate, and commercialize new sepsis therapeutics and provide evidence-based, practical recommendations that address medical, behavioural, and social issues impacting sepsis.
-We will provide this evidence to policy makers, health care professionals, global health organizations, and governments, thereby enabling them to transition discoveries to real world implementation.
-In doing so, we will increase knowledge of sepsis both locally and globally.
-We apply lessons learned from BC and share them in a collaborative exchange with others worldwide, while applying the lessons learned abroad to address health inequities that exist within Canada.
+Our long-term goal is to reduce the burden of sepsis, provincially, nationally, and internationally.
+We aim to develop and implement large-scale sepsis studies that transcend traditional silos and address medical, behavioural, and social issues impacting outcomes from sepsis and post-sepsis syndrome.
+We apply lessons learned from BC and share them in a collaborative exchange with others worldwide, while applying lessons learned abroad to address health inequities that exist within Canada.Image removed.

 First Nations land acknowledegement